dhc-barnard/tutorials/Twine.md

   <img align="center" src="https://github.com/dhc-barnard/tutorials/blob/master/images/Twine/narrative%20structure%201.jpg" width="75%" alt="example of narrative structure in which a character has a goal and goes through a series of events where they come home changed">
 </p>

 You can create a line and add some points, or list each plot point on a post it and try to arrange them in a shape indicating rising action, climax, falling action.
 Or maybe your story is circle, a straight line, or a non-linear experience!
-Twine has the capability to allow users to create branching narratives and non-linear narratives, and you can explore these narrative types as you learn more about the tool.
+Twine has the capability to allow users to create branching narratives and multi-linear narratives, and you can explore these narrative types as you learn more about the tool.

 ## Part 2 - Twine Basics

+In this section, we will:
+1. Start a Twine story.
+2. Learn basic markup to connect parts of a story.
+3. Add or change the story.

 ### Step 1 - Getting Started

 Go to [twinery.org](http://twinery.org/).
 Here, you have two options for using Twine: you can download the application onto your computer where files will be saved locally in your Documents folder, or you can access the website through your web browser, where stories are saved in the browser's local storage.
 If you decide to download the application onto your computer, click the download link for your type of computer on the yellow sticky note on the right-hand side of the page.
 Follow the prompts to download.
 If you decide to use Twine online, click "use it online" on the yellow sticky note on the right-hand side of the page.

-Important things to remember when using Twine online are that clearing sessions and cookies in a browser may also clear the storage of Twine.
-If you clear your browser's data, you'll lose your work!
-Also, you need to use the same browser every time you use Twine because local storage is browser specific.
+Important things to remember when using Twine online are that clearing sessions and cookies in a browser may also clear the storage of Twine. **If you clear your browser's data, you'll lose your work!** Also, you need to use the same browser every time you use Twine because local storage is browser specific.
 Finally, anyone who uses your browser can see and make changes to your work if they access the Twine website.

 ### Step 2 - Creating a New Story